Fagradalsfjall Volcano Hike –

 -

-Water bottle + snack or energy bar
+Water bottle and a small snack or energy bar

 Know before you go